 * The Master was already a campy, scenery-chewing bastard, but he somehow manages to top himself when he dances along to “Voodoo Child” during a massacre, which is enjoyably insane.

-* “You’ve been in space?”
-“Got a problem with that?”
-“No, no, just er, wow.
-Anything else I should know?”
+* “Wow, is there anything else I should know?”
 “I’ve met Shakespeare” “The Shakespeare Code” really was Martha’s favorite episode from this season, wasn’t it?

 “Oh, do you know, I remember the days when the Doctor, oh, that famous Doctor, was waging a Time War, battling Sea Devils and Axons.
 He sealed the rift at the Medusa Cascade single handed.
 And look at him now.
 Stealing screwdrivers.
 How did he ever come to this?
 Oh yeah, me”.

 * “The drumming, the never ending drumbeat.
 Ever since I was a child.
 I looked into the vortex.
 That’s when it chose me.
 The drumming, the call to war.
 Can’t you hear it?
 Listen, it’s there now.
 Right now.
 Tell me you can hear it, Doctor.
 Tell me” “It’s only you” “…Good“.

 * “The human race: greatest monsters of them all” I don’t know, Master, you’re giving them some pretty good competition in this three-parter.